Azure/azure-bigcompute-salt-slurm-formula/README.rst

 slurm
 =====

-Install the Slurm client, node and/or controller under CentOS 7.0.
+Install the SLURM client, node, controller or database daemon.

 .. note::

+   The original version was tested under CentOS 7.
+The port to Unbuntu 16.04 was a considerable change, including removal of the code that sets up a mariadb servers.
+It should still work under Centos 7.

-   We only tested under CentOS 7,0 we expect collaboration for new systems See the full `Salt Formulas installation and usage instructions
+   See the full `Salt Formulas installation and usage instructions
    <http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html>`_.